rust-lang/rust/src/doc/rustc-dev-guide/src/backend/monomorph.md

 all those copies can take a while) and binary size (all those copies might take a lot of space).

-Monomorphization is the first step in the backend of the rust compiler.
+Monomorphization is the first step in the backend of the Rust compiler.

 ## Collection